NestboxAI/nestbox-ai-developers/docs/navigating-the-dasboard/inviting-team-members.md

 # Inviting Team members

-Each project in Nestbox has its own dedicated team.
+Each project in <SiteName/> has its own dedicated team.
 You can invite collaborators to your project by sending them an email invitation, assigning them a role that controls their access permissions.

 ## How to Invite a Team Member